jmoussa/macd-stock-analyzer/README.md

 **Useful info:** If a crossover occurs with a high sloping MACD, this can be a sign of an overbought or oversold condition, depending on if the crossover is bullish or bearish respectively.
 MACD is a great indicator for understanding if movement in the price is strong or weak.
 A weak movement is likely to correct and a strong movement is likely to continue.

 ## Setup
-I initially used the conda python virtual environments but I have added a requirements.txt so you can setup the dependencies without conda.
+---
+There are two ways to setup the environment:

+- Using requirements.txt (pip with no environments)
+- Using environment.yml (Anaconda/Conda Environments)

-Both setup methods are shown below, choose either, or both.
+Both setup methods are shown below, you can choose either, or both.
 I'm not going to tell you how to live your life.

 ### Setup with Python Pip
 First you'll need to have python (which I think comes with MacOS) and pip installed [install pip here](https://pip.pypa.io/en/stable/installing/).